rajeevram/venable-lab-summer-2018/keras/PART2.md

 # Part II – Machine Learning

+Create a binary convolutional neural network by training a model with tiles of plants versus non-plants.
+Employ the machine model on the moasics to count the number of plants in a particular transect.

 ## Part 2A: Training A Neural Network

 Because the number of plants that appear in a given area of the transect is quite small, we needed to be able to develop a construct a neural network with only a couple thousand instances of data.
 Thus, we decided to build a binary classification model with the [Keras Library](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html).